Watch Axl Rose take a tumble on stage at Guns N' Roses' BST Hyde Park show

 The moment took place during their headline slot at the 2023 edition of BST Hyde Park, as the band were performing a rendition of their 1991 track ‘Bad Obsession’, taken from their third album, ‘Use Your Illusion I’.

-During the song, Rose took a misstep while walking backwards towards the drum riser and fell to the ground, he then quickly got back to his feet and carried on with the song uninjured.
-Find fan-captured footage of the moment below.
+During the song, Rose took a misstep while walking backwards towards the drum riser and fell to the ground.
+He then quickly got back to his feet and carried on with the song uninjured.
+Check out fan-captured footage of the moment below.

 For Friday’s set (June 30), the ’80s rock icons delivered a 27-song setlist, which included their most famous tracks ‘Welcome To The Jungle’, ‘Paradise City’ and ‘Sweet Child O’ Mine’, as well as a series of covers.